-In this paper, I complement this literature with a novel approach to characterize-for a large class of LRE models-the unique solution in finite-order VAR form via a companion quadratic matrix equation and a companion Sylvester equation.
-I also propose a set of straightforward conditions to check the properties-of existence and uniqueness-of a finite-order VAR solution.
-LRE models that include backward-looking and forward-looking features with one or more lags and leads can be reduced to the canonical form given by an expectational first-order difference equation without backward-looking terms.
-After system reduction is achieved after solving the companion quadratic matrix equation, the method of undetermined coefficients can be used to solve the canonical forward-looking part of the LRE model.
-Conditions under which a finite-order VAR representation of the LRE model solution can be obtained and a simple (yet efficient) algorithm to compute it can then be derived from a companion Sylvester equation.
+In this paper, I complement the existing literature by proposing an alternative approach for determining existence and uniqueness and characterizing the unique solution in finite-order VAR form for a large class of LRE models via a pair of companion matrix equations-a quadratic matrix equation and a Sylvester matrix equation.
+First, LRE models that include backward-looking and forward-looking features with one or more lags and leads can be reduced to the canonical form of an expectational first-order difference equation without backward-looking terms.
+System reduction from the general form of the LRE model to the canonical form is achieved by solving a companion quadratic matrix equation-if at least one solution exists.

+Second, the well-known method of undetermined coefficients can then be used to solve the canonical forward-looking part of the LRE model.
+Conditions under which a finite-order VAR representation of the canonical LRE model solution can be obtained and a simple (yet efficient) algorithm to compute it can be derived from a companion Sylvester matrix equation.
+The final step simply requires reversing the transformation of the system utilized in the first step in order to recover the solution representation for the general form of the LRE model.

-The system reduction involves the solution of a quadratic matrix equation, and permits generalizing the approach (and the algorithms) I propose in this paper to cover a wider range of LRE models (Binder and Pesaran (1995, 1997)).
-One of the important contribution of the paper, though, is that the characterization of the finite-order VAR solution of the forward-looking part of the model arises from an associated matrix equation-the well-known Sylvester matrix equation.
-I propose a simple approach based on this companion Sylvester equation to check for and identify LRE solutions in finite-order VAR form as well as a related algorithm to compute such solutions.
+The initial step of system reduction involves the solution of a quadratic matrix equation, and permits generalizing the approach (and the implementation) proposed in this paper to cover a wide range of LRE models (Binder and Pesaran (1995, 1997)).
+However, the key contribution of the paper is that the characterization of the finite-order VAR solution of the canonical LRE model arises naturally from the solution of a Sylvester matrix equation.
+I propose a simple approach based on this companion Sylvester equation to check for and identify unique LRE solutions in finite-order VAR form and a simple algorithm to compute such solutions.
+The conditions that verify existence and uniqueness of a finite-order VAR for the canonical LRE model solution also ensure its fundamentalness.